 Well.
 In theory.

-Which is not like this:
+Which is seldom like this:

 gippo’ing – wisely dodging what you were meant to be doing.
 The opposite of volunteering; Probably slang from the Egypt campaign in WW2?